bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/whose.md

 You can also use parentheses to define the scope of the whose-it objects.
 A judicious use of parentheses can ensure proper results while improving readability.
-For instance, the following examples show how subtle rearrangement of whose clauses can change the output significantly:
+For example, the following examples show how subtle rearrangement of whose clauses can change the output significantly:

 {% qna %}